Derby away fans expected in 2026

 "We accept the League Association’s decision with the expectation that supporters from both sides will once again be allowed at derbies in 2026.

-"There is no doubt that Danish football deserves genuine derbies with both home and away fans, and we are very much looking forward to making that possible again," says Jacob Lauesen.
+"There is no doubt that Danish football deserves genuine derbies with both home and away fans, and we are very much looking forward to making that possible again."

-In the spring 2025 season, F.C.
+In the spring half of the 2024/25, F.C.
 Copenhagen introduced facial recognition at Parken to improve the ability to impose and enforce bans.
 Initial experience shows that the technology works as intended, and therefore F.C.
 Copenhagen will, in the coming season, explore the introduction of facial recognition for away matches.